quasel/pods-dev-vvv/phpunit.md

 Click “OK”
 Click “OK” to apply the changes

-6) Run your Configuration: Run -> ‘your config name….’
+4. Run your Configuration: Run -> ‘your config name….’

 Now you can run tests via Run > ‘your debug configuration name...’ (like “Pods Tests” is above), it’s a context menu or you can get to it through the menu bar.

 A window will come up in the bottom of the screen with your test results and it’s useful to pin it, so you can test and fix things as needed.
 It provides useful information you’ll need to debug issues.

 It’s important to remember that line numbers may be one off when you click through on test results, double clicking the result for a failed method will take you to the right place, but often a line or so above it is where the cursor will be set.
-7) Debug
+5. Debug

 You do not need to set the “Listen for Debug Connections” toggle when debugging tests.
 “Run” (shift-f10) will run the tests and ignore breakpoints.
 “Debug” (shift-f9) will stop at any breakpoints and debug as usual without the “listen” toggle set.
 Setting the “listen” toggle might cause it to act weird, so just forget about it for debugging with phpUnit integration.

 Fatal errors during tests do not seem to completely terminate without closing the run or debug window via the red ‘X’.
 The run/debug session will remain open and will not permit subsequent runs without doing this or restarting phpStorm.

+# PHPUnit + PhpStorm with VVV Configuration